 Quality Issues and Risks

 Alibaba: Far from all suppliers are qualified to take your order, especially if you want to import custom made products or have a certification compliance as a requirement.
-You’ll need to invest many hours into questioning your suppliers regarding their manufacturing capabilities.
+You’ll need to invest many hours in questioning your suppliers on their manufacturing capabilities.
 The risk of quality issues will increase if you don’t know which product specifications define the quality of the product.
 In other words, the more you know about your product, the more quality issues can be avoided.

 Time is money and that becomes especially clear when importing from China.
 Below we list the different lead times you need to take into consideration when buying from a Chinese supplier:

 - 1. Order preparations

 - 3. Shipping time

 Alibaba: It can take months before you’ve identified the right supplier, confirmed samples, negotiated prices and have a signed and stamped Sales Agreement in your mailbox.
 On the other hand, you can just ask a random supplier to send a digital invoice and transfer your money right away, but that’s obviously risky.
 The order preparations can take anything from 15 days to 6 months.
 The larger the order and the more complex the product is, the longer it takes.

 Production time is easier to predict since it’s usually around 30 days in total, counting from the day the supplier receives the payment.

 How long it will take to ship the products from China is basically a question of mode of transport.
 Air freight usually takes 5 – 7 days while sea freight takes around 4 weeks.
 If you’re sourcing suppliers on Alibaba, you’re likely to order fairly large volumes and in that case, sea freight is more competitive than air freight.